 Scott leads CNT’s work to understand and better disclose the economic value of resource use in urban communities, and helps craft strategies to capture the value of this efficiency productively and locally.

 He studied at Northwestern University, served on the research staff of its Center for Urban Affairs, taught at UCLA and was a founding Board member at the Brookings Institution Metropolitan Center.
 President Clinton appointed Scott to the President’s Council for Sustainable Development, where he co-chaired its task forces on Metropolitan Sustainable Communities and on Cross-Cutting Climate Strategies and to other Federal advisory panels on global warming, development strategy, and science policy.
 He helped write a climate change strategy for the 1st 100 days of the new Administration.
-Scott is a Fellow of the Center for State Innovation, a Board Member of the American Council for an Energy-Efficient Economy and Congress for the New Urbanism, works with governors, mayors and metropolitan organizations across the U.S., and most recently helped create the Chicago Climate Action Plan at the request of Mayor Richard M. Daley.
+Scott is a Fellow of the Center for State Innovation, a Board Member of the American Council for an Energy-Efficient Economy and Congress for the New Urbanism, works with governors, mayors and metropolitan organizations across the US, and helped create the Chicago Climate Action Plan at the request of Mayor Richard M. Daley.
+Scott also offered strategies for incorporating location efficiency into Memphis Mayor A C Wharton’s visionary plan to reduce the city’s poverty rate by 10% in 10 years.
 CNT is a signer of the Charter of the New Urbanism and Scott is a member of the Urban History Association, which includes urbanists old and new.

-Location Efficiency and Affordable Housing: Led the development of the Location Efficient Mortgage® , which increases housing affordability by recognizing the value of convenient living, and the H + T Affordability Index®, to help working families recognize the full value of reducing transportation expenditures.
-This index shows that working families now typically pay more for transportation than for housing, published by the Center for Housing Policy of the National Housing Conference in, “A Heavy Load”.
-The online tool, located at www.htaindex.org, provides this index along with maps and data access for 337 metro areas.
-In the 1980s, CNT helped lead a movement to prevent housing abandonment through better information access, more responsible ownership, reduced energy use, and better tax policies—the tax policies included the creation of low income housing tax credits, passed by Congress in 1986 and have anchored affordable housing finance ever since.
+Location Efficiency and Affordable Housing: Led the development of the Location Efficient Mortgage® , which increases housing affordability by recognizing the value of convenient living, and the Housing and Transportation (H+T®) Affordability Index, to help working families recognize the full value of reducing transportation expenditures.
+This index shows that working families now typically pay more for transportation than for housing, as detailed by the Center for Housing Policy of the National Housing Conference in “A Heavy Load.”
+The online tool, located at www.htaindex.org, provides this index along with maps and data access for 900 metropolitan and micropolitan areas.
+In the 1980s, CNT helped lead a movement to prevent housing abandonment through better information access, more responsible ownership, reduced energy use, and better tax policies.
+These tax policies included the creation of low-income housing tax credits, which were passed by Congress in 1986 and have anchored affordable housing finance ever since.
 The Affordability Index concept is introduced at The Brookings Institution website.

 Energy Efficiency: CNT has managed large-scale programs in partnership with energy utilities and foundations to deliver cost-effective energy services for multi-family, commercial, not-for-profit and industrial facilities.
 CNT managed a large-scale neighborhood-based energy cooperative to deliver targeted services in Chicago’s Latino Pilsen community, garnering 30 percent participation there.
 In partnership with the Preservation Compact, CNT Energy manages a one-stop efficiency service to preserve affordable housing in Cook County.
 CNT’s approach to reducing energy use was awarded the grand prize in the Enterprise Foundation’s National Cost-Cutting Competition in 1990.